Weisily/MCSN/README.md

 This repository is an official PyTorch implementation of the [paper](https://www.sciencedirect.com/science/article/pii/S0925231221008535)

 "Li W, Li J, Li J, et al. A lightweight multi-scale channel attention network for image super-resolution[J].
 Neurocomputing, 2021.".

-The code is built on EDSR (Torch) and tested on Ubuntu 18.04 environment  with TitanX 2080Ti GPU.
+The code is built on EDSR (PyTorch) and tested on Ubuntu 18.04 environment  with TitanX 2080Ti GPU.
 # Dependencies
 *	Python 3.6
 *	PyTorch = 1.2.0